ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/bundles.markdown

 {PANEL:Encryption}

 The encryption can be turned on during a database creation.
+Data is encrypted by 'ChaCha20-Poly1305' algorithm from a well-known battle-tested encryption library called 'libsodium'.

 {PANEL/}